-Either Relax Fixed Edge Mesh, Relax Cable Edged Mesh or Relax Joined Edge Mesh is used to relax the structure towards convergence.
+Either Relax Fixed Edge Mesh, Relax Cable Edged Mesh or Relax Joined Edge Mesh is used to relax (also known as form finding) the structure towards convergence.
 A few iterations are tried first to ensure that the model is correct, and then repeated relaxations until the model converges.